dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Compare-ResourcePropertyState.md

 ## PARAMETERS

 ### -CurrentValues
-The current values that should be compared to to desired values.
+Specifies the current values that should be compared to to desired values.
 Normally the values returned from
 Get-TargetResource.